jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ```

 Still inside the *PlayerController.cs* script, navigate down to the Interact() function.
-This function, when invoked, will check if the player is facing a chest, if so, it will call that particular `Chest` instances `Open()` function to drop a *Health Potion*.
+This function, when invoked, will check if the player is facing a chest, if so, it will call that particular `Chest` instance's   `Open()` function to drop a *Health Potion*.

 **Task 6.3: Implement `Interact()`: use a `BoxCastAll` to check if the player is facing a `Chest` game object if so, call that `Chest`'s `Open()` function.**